IanKWatts/docs/maintain_an_app-reliability.md

 If something unexpected were to happen in your namespace, such as accidental deletion of resources, would you be able to restore them?
 Given a well-configured CI/CD pipeline, many resources can be easily recreated, but some resources require extra care.
 In order to ensure that your apps can be fully restored after an unfortunate incident of some kind, implement the following preventative measures.

 #### Secrets
-Secrets are often omitted from CI/CD pipelines, because a secure pipeline setup requires the use of Sealed Secrets (link?).
+Secrets are often omitted from CI/CD pipelines, because a secure pipeline setup requires the omission of secrets or the use of a system like Sealed Secrets.
 If the Secret containing your database password were accidentally altered or deleted, would you be able to restore it?
 Would your team be able to restore it in your absence?

 * Use Vault
     * Vault is an on-cluster password management system that is available to all users.
 It uses encryption at rest, is frequently backed up, maintains change history, and is a highly available service.
 See the Security section (link) for more information.
-* Use Sealed Secrets?
 * Use a local password management system
     * In a pinch, you could maintain a local password management file, though this is a less useful approach, because the file must be available to any team members involved in a recovery effort and it would not be part of your pipelines.

 **Never store passwords in plain text, even in a private repository.**

 #### Storage
 Your storage on the platform is not automatically backed up, with the exception of the `netapp-file-backup` storage class, which is not used for production workloads and is typically used only for database backup containers.

 **S3**

 Amazon S3 buckets reside outside of the OpenShift clusters and are a good option for storing backup copies of non-sensitive data.
 Use an image with the 'minio' client installed to copy data to your S3 bucket, preferably by cron job.
 S3 buckets can be procured through your ministry's IMB; they are not offered directly from the Platform Services team.

 **Database backups**

 The community supported [backup-container](https://github.com/bcgov/backup-container) is an image designed to support the automated backup of various types of database.
 It is easy to set up and is well understood by our community of users, so you will be able to get support if needed.

+**PersistentVolume recovery**

-If you need to recover your backup volume from the platform-provided backup, **you will need the name of the volume, not just the PVC name.**  You can get the volume name from the PVC details.
+If you have a PVC using the 'netapp-file-backup' storage class, it could be recovered from backup, as that storage class is automatically backed up.
+If you need to recover one of these backup volumes, **you will need the name of the PersistentVolume, not just the PVC name.**  You can get the volume name from the PVC details.
 For example:
 ```
 $ oc get pvc
 NAME           STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS           AGE